blueprint-genetics/amiss/docs/paper/methods.md

 ### Univariate imputation

 The simplest imputation methods impute every missing value within a feature with the same value, which may either be a constant or a statistic estimated from the observed values of the feature.
+These methods are called univariate imputation methods.

 In the case of missingness indicators, features with identical missingness patterns produce identical indicator vectors, of which only one is kept.